 Prior to joining the NCI in 2015, Dr. Norton was an Assistant Professor at the University of Alabama at Birmingham School of Public Health.
-She conducted implementation research in HIV/AIDS, surgical care, cancer, and other health areas with funding from the NIH, CDC, and the Bill and Melinda Gates Foundation, among other agencies.
-In 2012, Dr. Norton taught a novel course in implementation science.
-Dr. Norton received her Ph.D. in Social Psychology from the University of Connecticut (2009).
-Her dissertation was funded by an individual National Research Service Award from the National Institute of Mental Health.
+Her program of research focused on implementation science in HIV/AIDS, surgical care, and cancer with funding from the NIH, CDC, and the Bill and Melinda Gates Foundation.
+Dr. Norton was a Fellow in the inaugural class of the NIMH-funded Implementation Research Institute (IRI; 2010) and a Fellow in the OBSSR-funded Mixed Methods Research Training Program (MMRTP; 2015).
+She received her Ph.D. in social psychology from the University of Connecticut (2009), and her dissertation was funded by an individual National Research Service Award from NIMH.
 Dr. Norton received her B.A. in Psychology with honors from the College of William and Mary (2004).

 - Norton WE, Loudon K, Chambers DA, Zwarenstein M. Designing provider-focused implementation trials with purpose and intent: Introducing the PRECIS-2-PS tool.
 Implement Sci.
 2021;16(1):7. doi: 1186/s13012-020-01075-y